PhD Advertisement for Spring Semester 2023 (DPS)

 fellowships.
 Please note that people who have INSPIRE FELLOWSHIP, should only apply if they have the

-2. Biological physics - Statistical Physics - Non-equilibrium Dynamics - Soft condensed matter physics
+Non-linear Dynamics - Biological Physics - Statistical Physics - Non-equilibrium Dynamics - Soft Condensed Matter Physics

 d.
 Strongly Correlated Electrons, Topological States of Matter, Frustrated Quantum Magnetism